 The following laundering requirements must be met:

 - Handle contaminated laundry as little as possible, with minimal agitation.

 - Autoclave protective clothing such as lab coats and scrubs in a biohazard bag to doecontaminate; then place in laundry stream.

 - Place wet contaminated laundry in leak-proof containers labeled as biohazardous before transport.

 - Wear the following PPE when handling and/or sorting contaminated laundry: gloves, eye protection

 The following labeling methods are used at MSU:

-- Biohazard label for all equipment used with or to store infectious material (sharps container, biohazardous trash, refrigerators, freezers, and centrifuges and any other equipment that has come in contact with potentially infectious materials).
+- Biohazard label for all equipment used with or to store infectious material (sharps container, biohazardous trash, refrigerators, freezers, centrifuges, and any other equipment that has come in contact with potentially infectious materials).

-Supervisors are responsible for ensuring that biohazard labels are affixed on orange or red bags, and are used as required if regulated waste or contaminated equipment is brought into the facility.
+Supervisors are responsible for ensuring that biohazard labels are affixed on waste containers, and are used as required if regulated waste or contaminated equipment is brougt into the facility.
 Employees are to notify SRM or ORC if they discover regulated waste containers, refrigerators containing blood or OPIM, contaminated equipment, etc., without proper labels.